supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Decision Problems of Language Classes.md

 # Decision Problems of Language Class
 - Finite representation of any language class can be converted into any other finite representation of the same language class.
 - For each problem, clearly define the input and the output.
+- Membership problem is also called as Acceptance problem.
 ## Decision Problems of Regular Languages

 > [!header] Finite Representations of Regular Languages